Kim-Read/Kim-Read/README.md

 👋 Hi, I’m Kim!

 - 💫 I kind of just fell into coding and found a love for it.
-- 🌱 I’m currently learning Python and Azure.
+- 🌱 Microsoft AZ900/AZ204 Certified.
+Python Fundamentals certified.
+Currently learning C#.

 - ⚡🤓 I'm a huge fan of all things Harry Potter.
 - 🗣️ I have been told I talk excessively.